JamesYang007/concepts-guide/README.md

 You may copy and paste the possible implementations for these concepts into your code to build on top of them.

 Looking at their implementation is one of the best ways to learn how to use concepts!
-Here is a simplified implementation of `equality_comparable`, which we also saw in class, of the exposition in [this page](https://en.cppreference.com/w/cpp/concepts/equality_comparable):
+Here is a simplified implementation of `equality_comparable`, which we also saw in class, of the one in [this page](https://en.cppreference.com/w/cpp/concepts/equality_comparable):
 ```cpp
 template<class T>
 concept equality_comparable =